phelps-sg/hurstexponent/README.md

 # Hurst Estimator

 Estimate the Hurst exponent, a statistical measure of the long-term memory of a stochastic process using robust statistical methods.
 Our package provides methods to compute the Hurst exponent using both the standard deviation of sums and a generalized method through the structure function.
-Other methods will be supported in the near future.

-This repository  is actively being developed and any tickets will be addressed in order of importance.
-Feel free to raise an issue if you find a problem.

 ## Features: